cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 Some additional considerations:

 * Migration: In the migration, the last consensus validator set will be set to the last active validator set from the view of the staking module.
 Existing consumer chains are migrated to have a validator set size cap (otherwise, they could end up with a huge validator set including all the staking-but-not-consensus-active validators from the provider chain)
-* Slashing: Validators that are not part of the active set on the provider chain can still be slashed for downtime on a consumer chain, but they *are not* slashed for downtime on the provider chain.
+* Slashing: Validators that are not part of the active set on the provider chain can still be jailed for downtime on a consumer chain (via an Interchain Security SlashPacket sent to the provider, who will then jail the validator), but they *are not* slashed for downtime on the provider chain.
-This is achieved without any additional changes to the slashing module, because the slashing module checks for downtime by looking at the consensus participants reported by CometBFT, and thus with the proposed solution, validators that are not part of the consensus validators on the provider chain are not considered for downtime slashing.
+This is achieved without any additional changes to the slashing module, because the slashing module checks for downtime by looking at the consensus participants reported by CometBFT, and thus with the proposed solution, validators that are not part of the consensus validators on the provider chain are not considered for downtime slashing (see https://github.com/cosmos/cosmos-sdk/blob/b68da64d8e38caa0438dbf3b065d864d91e03c4b/x/slashing/abci.go#L22).
 * Rewards: Validators that are not part of the active set on the provider chain can still receive rewards on the consumer chain, but they *do not* receive rewards from the provider chain.
-This change is achieved without further changes to staking or reward distributions, because similar to downtime, rewards are based on the consensus validator set.
+This change is achieved without further changes to staking or reward distributions, because similar to downtime, rewards are based on the consensus validator set (see https://github.com/cosmos/cosmos-sdk/blob/b68da64d8e38caa0438dbf3b065d864d91e03c4b/x/distribution/abci.go#L28)

 ## Risk Mitigations